jacebenson/jace.pro/content/post/2018-01-02-sp-pasting-images/index.md

-In the past I've tried to set up image pasting before with [Lars Tange's solution](https://share.servicenow.com/app.do#/detailV2/4fa0b76f137826001d2abbf18144b065/overview), but that didnt look how I liked it, as it had a specific field for pasting attachments.
+In the past I've tried to set up image pasting before with [Lars Tange's solution](https://share.servicenow.com/app.do#/detailV2/4fa0b76f137826001d2abbf18144b065/overview), but that didn't look how I liked it, as it had a specific field for pasting attachments.

 I am cleaning up some of my former stories and thought I'd do a cusory